 A Negative Moment In Time Should Not Shape Your Future

-One of the most common expressions is “everyone makes mistakes.”
+One of the most common expressions is “Everyone makes mistakes.”
 A young person with a lapse in judgment should not have their life forever shaped by that unfortunate moment.
 At LEWIS & DICKSTEIN, P.L.L.C., our Michigan juvenile expungement attorneys cannot stand by idly and watch our clients’ lives be ruined by some isolated event that occurred when they were under the age of seventeen.
-Most people do not realize that juvenile adjudications stay on a person’s record until they are 31 years old unless they file a motion seeking to set aside a juvenile adjudication.
+Most people do not realize that juvenile adjudications, although not public in Michigan, stay on a person’s record unless they file a motion seeking to set aside a juvenile adjudication.

 The Michigan family court’s jurisdiction generally includes youths under seventeen years old who violate any municipal ordinance or Michigan law (felony or misdemeanor).
 Adjudications within family courts are not criminal convictions, as family court proceedings are civil and not criminal.
 A juvenile adjudication is quasi-criminal and can have serious collateral consequences on a person’s life (inability to obtain or loss of employment, enter the military, obtain public benefits, and potentially the inability to gain custody of children, etc.).
 If you set aside a juvenile adjudication, it can open doors someone never even realized were closed.

 There is Hope for a Fresh Start if You Set Aside a Juvenile Adjudication